Skip to Main Content

 Please note that the information in this section is subject to revision and may change over time.

-PolyU students and staff have 1850 credits per month to use across various LLMs and image generation tools.
+PolyU students and staff have 1850 credits per month to use across all foundation models and image generation models.
+ITS suggest the following:

-The first table compares the 4o series, O1 series, and DeepSeek, which all consume credits.
+The first table compares the GPT series, o-series, and DeepSeek, which all consume credits.

 (OpenAI)